 You most likely have a set route for your summer cycling, but when you consider slippery conditions and road maintenance, you may need to re-think your route for winter cycling.
 Cities have varying priorities when it comes to snow clearing, so be sure that your route is being cleared in time for you to get where you need to go.

 In all seasons, safety should be a top priority when cycling.
 In the winter months, there are unique conditions that require a little extra safety planning.
 Top safety concerns include; traction, visibility, and unpredictable conditions.

 - Equip your bike with LED lights on the front and rear, add a reflector and/or reflective tape, and wear bright clothing that provides reflection

-- Always use separated bike lanes when they are an option, try to maintain a safe distance from vehicles on the road, and adjust your cycling speed in accordance with weather conditions
+- Always use separated bike lanes when they are an option, even reroute depending on the availability, try to maintain a safe distance from vehicles on the road, and adjust your cycling speed in accordance with weather conditions

 - Try to avoid black ice by riding on grit, sand, or fresh snow whenever possible